Updated Card For Sunday’s WWE Evolution PPV | 411MANIA

 Updated Card For Sunday’s WWE Evolution PPV

 Here is the updated card for Sunday’s WWE Evolution PPV.
-Make sure to join 411 for our live coverage on Sunday night…
+Make sure to join 411 for our live coverage of the show on Sunday night…

 * Battle Royal For a Title Shot: Torrie Wilson, Asuka, Mandy Rose, Sonya Deville, Lana, Carmella, Naomi, Billie Kay, Peyton Royce, Ember Moon, Nia Jax, Dana Brooke, Alicia Fox, Tamina, Beth Phoenix, Michelle McCool, Ivory, Molly Holly, Madusa, Maria, & Kelly Kelly officially competing.